 If your hair is straight and lacks weight, the boy bob could be the hairstyle to try in 2022.

 Speaking of bobs, a new bob on the scene this year is the boy bob.
-We saw it all over the catwalks (Chanel S/S 22, we’re looking at you), and it’s set to be one of the most popular cuts in the coming months.
-“It’s the sort of cut you can just leave to air-dry and it will still look effortlessly chic and undone,” says celebrity hairstylist George Northwood.
+We saw it all over the runways (Chanel S/S 22, we’re looking at you), and it’s set to be one of the most popular cuts in the coming months.
+“It’s the sort of cut you can just leave to air-dry and it will still look effortlessly chic and undone,” says celebrity hairstylist and expert George Northwood.

 The key is in the cut.
 “Ask your hairdresser for a super-short bob, cut to the jawline, that is just long enough so that you can still tuck it behind your ears.
 Keep it all one length with no shape around the face.
 If the hair is feeling too straight and sleek, I’d recommend a couple of spritzes of my Undone Volume Spray to add some body and texture,” adds Northwood.